qvarforth/trackdirect/README.md

 #### Start the collectors
 Before starting the collector you need to update the trackdirect configuration file (trackdirect/config/trackdirect.ini).

 Start the collector by using the provided shell-script.
 Note that if you have configured multiple collectors (fetching from multiple aprs servers, for example both APRS-IS and CWOP-IS) you need to call the shell-script multiple times.
+The script should be executed by the user that you granted access to the database "trackdirect".
 ```
 ~/trackdirect/server/scripts/collector.sh trackdirect.ini 0
 ```